We’ve talked about the

 The US and UK pricing is competitive, but keep in mind that the base variant comes with single-channel memory and you’ll absolutely need to add an extra stick of RAM to match the performance in this review.

 Follow this link for updated prices and configurations at the time you’re reading the article.

 While that’s a topic we’ll mostly cover in another article, let’s quickly touch on the competition here as well.

 As already mentioned several times throughout this article, with this laptop you’re sacrificing on performance and some features (RGB keyboard, fast wireless, 144 Hz screen) for a compact and light form-factor at an affordable price, and that means you’ll find better devices in the same price-point if you’re willing to look at something a little larger and perhaps not as nicely built.

 On that note, the Zephyrus G GA502 is a competent multi-purpose laptop.
-At roughly $1200, it’s compact and light and fast enough for daily chores and some gaming, lasts longer than the competition on a charge and is arguably the nicer looking and the nicer made option in its price-segment, despite the fact that it drops the fancy craftsmanship details on the higher-tier Zephyrus lineups.
+At roughly $1000 with current discounts, it’s compact and light and fast enough for daily chores and some gaming, lasts longer than the competition on a charge and is arguably the nicer looking and the nicer made option in its price-segment, despite the fact that it drops the fancy craftsmanship details on the higher-tier Zephyrus lineups.

 Even so, there’s no doubt you’re going to sacrifice on the screen quality and performance compared to other laptops in the same price-segment, and you’d be lacking features that you might want, like an RGB keyboard, fast wireless or an SD card-reader, among others.